nus-cs2103/website-base/schedule/week11/tutorial-cs2103.md

 #### {{ thumb(3) }} Exercise: defensive programming

 1. Demonstrate an assertion failure using Intellij.
-1. Give an example of defensive programming from your project.
+1. Give an example of defensive programming from AB3 or your tP.

 #### {{ thumb(4) }} Exercise: process models